lens-protocol/lens-v3/README.md

 ### Actions

 Contains contracts implementing Lens Actions.
 These also serve as examples of how developers could build their own Actions.
+> Note: In Lens v3, open actions attached to a publication are executed atomically.
+> If any attached action reverts, the entire publication transaction is reverted.